 Children’s centres are a really good place to meet other parents, make friends and get support.
 You can attend any children’s centre you like but it is a good idea to use your local one.
-Most have their own website but you can contact them all by phone too.
+Most have their own website, but you can contact them all by phone too.

 You can find your local Children’s Centre on Leeds City Council’s Family Information Centre website:

-Day nurseries care for children aged from birth to five years old and usually offer care from 8am to 6pm, Monday to Friday, for most of the year.
+Private day nurseries care for children aged from birth to five years old and usually offer care from 8am to 6pm, Monday to Friday, for most of the year.

 Registered childminders are self-employed professionals who offer childcare in their own homes.
 They usually care for small numbers of children.
 Childminders can often be flexible to fit your schedule.

 Out of school clubs

 Out of school clubs run before and after school and are suitable for parents who have commitments such as work.
 The clubs allow you to take your children to school or pick them up before and after normal school times.
 Many offer meals such as breakfast or evening meal.

 Playgroups are organised in the local area to care for children, between the ages of 3 and 5, for up to 4 hours per day.
 They are usually in local venues such as schools or community centres.